-My research interests include adult and embryonic stem cell therapies for heart and muscle disease, cardiac and skeletal muscle tissue engineering, cardiac electrophysiology and arrhythmias, genetic modifications of stem and somatic cells, and micropatterning of proteins and hydrogels.
+Embryonic and adult stem cell therapies for heart and muscle disease; cardiac and skeletal muscle tissue engineering; cardiac electrophysiology and arrhythmias; genetic modifications of stem and somatic cells; micropatterning of proteins and hydrogels.

 I work on developing more physiologically relevant tissue engineered skeletal muscle to study both healthy and diseased muscle physiology in human and rat cells.

 I will provide Rodent surgery support for cardiac muscle and skeleton muscle tissue engineering studies.

 I am interested in developing functional neuromuscular junctions in vitro, the roles immune and glial cells play in the innervation of skeletal muscle, and regenerative strategies for the reinnervation of skeletal muscle following volumetric muscle loss in vivo.

 I am interested in the gene and cell therapy space.
 My current work focuses on optimizing BacNav based gene-therapies for increased efficacy.

 I am studying how the presence of immune cells affects the development and function of engineered skeletal muscle tissue.

 I am working on cardiomyocyte proliferation in the context of regeneration.

 I am studying the role of macrophages in dysferlinopathy for their implementation in a tissue engineered skeletal muscle model.

 I work on human cardiac tissue engineering from pluripotent stem cells, and gene editing.